jayenashar/docker-proftpd/README.md

 # docker-proftpd

-A 145.3 MB image for proftpd.
+A 145.3 MB docker image for proftpd.

 Can be extended with another Dockerfile like this: